Pantera: Comparisons with Exhorder

-The New Orleans band Exhorder have suggested that Pantera copied their sound during the change from glam metal to groove metal.
+New Orleans heavy metal band Exhorder have suggested that Pantera copied their sound during the change from glam metal to groove metal.
 Pantera's Cowboys from Hell, marking a major stylistic shift, was released just before Exhorder's debut, Slaughter in the Vatican.
-However Exhorder self-released two demos in the late 1980s (around the time that Pantera was still playing glam metal).
+However, Exhorder self-released two demos in the late 1980s (around the time that Pantera was still playing glam metal).
 Exhorder's members allege Pantera copied these demos.

 A review at AllMusic noted some "striking similarities" between the two bands, both emphasizing mid-tempo songs and "gruff but very expressive" lead singers – similarities that fueled debate about whether one band imitated the other.
 In disagreement with the opinion that Exhorder is "Pantera minus the good songs", AllMusic's review of Slaughter in the Vatican expresses that "perhaps a more accurate billing would be to call them Pantera without the major label backing."
 In explaining Exhorder's much less successful career, AllMusic also point to the fact that the title of their debut, along with the blatantly provocative album cover, "certainly didn't help [their] cause any."

 However, some critics dispute any notion that Pantera imitated Exhorder's sound.
 Brian Davis, a contributor to Internet radio station KNAC, addresses the issue as follows:

 Although originally decrying Pantera as a rip-off of their sound, Exhorder lead vocalist Kyle Thomas has stated that he does not care about any of the criticism and is sick of seeing Exhorder's name tied to Pantera's.
 He also stated that he and the members of Pantera were great friends who used to tour together, and that he mourns the loss of Dimebag Darrell.
 Guitarist Marzi Montazeri, however, who worked with Anselmo on one of his solo projects, said that Anselmo "ripped off" Thomas' vocal style, "'cause he was doing Rob Halford stuff back then, when he first joined Pantera.
 And when Cowboys came, he wanted to be in Exhorder so bad, he went back and said, 'We're gonna sound like these guys.'
 And he took it, simplified it, and became the biggest band in the world.
 But the formula was that."